CROSS NEW HAMPSHIRE ADVENTURE TRAIL

 Presidential Rail Trial to Gorham 11 miles

 This section is a hard packed grassy rail trail though the woods, some singletrack, some excellent views, wetlands and brooks.
 Horses, walkers, bikers and hikers all enjoy this section.
 The Snyder Brook Bridge, a Pony Truss Bridge, is a recently rebuilt historic landmark.
 This section ends in Gorham at a large parking lot for trail users, ATV usage of the Presidential Rail Trail trail begins at this point, traveling eastward.
-If food or lodging is desired, off road access to the Town of Gorham is available across from the parking area on an off-road pathway.
+If food or lodging is desired, off road access to the Town of Gorham is available across from the parking area on a recreation path.
 Access this pathway at the western end of the parking lot, carefully cross Route 2 and go around the orange/yellow gate marking the start of the route.
 Cross the bridge, travel downhill and eventually though a small neighborhood near the airport and arrive at Route 16.
 Take a right on Route 16 for many options for food and lodging.

 Gorham to Hogan Road 1.3 miles

 The rail trail in this area is shared with ATVs.
 The trail is ballast and dirt, some gravel and sand, too.
 A high bridge over the Androscoggin River and Route 16 provides great views.
 Share the lumps and bumps with the ATVS for a half mile, but after crossing the power canal, you exit the Presidential Rail Trail on the right to head up to Hogan Road.
-Watch for this right turn shortly after crossing the small power canal wooden decked bridge.
+Watch for this right turn shortly after crossing the small wooden decked bridge over the power canal.
 Take a right onto a signed, blue blazed, short hiking path right after the canal bridge.
 Or you can ride just a it further and take a right into a construction parking area/clearing and walk up the short steep jeep road to join Hogan Road under the power lines.
 Then go right on Hogan Road to head towards Bethel.

 Hogan Road to North Road 5.4 miles